 There should always be a first aid kit and emergency oxygen available when diving.
 These items are key to providing initial care.
 If they’re not available, you’re putting yourself at risk.

-When suspected decompression sickness is treated immediately by giving the diver emergency oxygen to breath, the subsequent hyperbaric treatment requirement is reduced.
+When suspected, decompression sickness is treated immediately by giving the diver emergency oxygen to breathe, the subsequent hyperbaric treatment requirement is reduced.

 The Trident Kit first aid is ready-made and comes in a hard-waterproof box.

 - Wound Care(1)

 - x10yd Cloth Tape Triangular Bandage Skin Preparations(4)